WoldringLabMSU/ASR_LibraryDesign_DirectedEvolution/README.md

 # Ancestral-Sequence-Uncertainty
-'''
-This GitHub contains all of the files that will be created during ASR on the family of GFP taken from _aequorea victoria_
+This GitHub contains all of the files that will be created during ASR on the family of GFP taken from _aequorea victoria_.
+It is designed such that a user can learn the ASR workflow on this model protien and double-check all of thier files with the ones in this GitHub.
+Results will not be identical, but these files can still serve as a useful guide for what file types to expect and how to handle them.
+See the Wiki for a description of each file at its place in the workflow.
-'''